artem-y/hexcode/README.md

   - #### 📁 hexcodeTests/
     - #### 📁 Helpers/
       - ##### XCTestCase+makeResourcePath.swift
+        This file contains an extension to `XCTestCase` with a helper method that helps find the path to where resources are stored.
+This was necessary because when tests run from command line vs. when they are just launched from Xcode, that path is different.
     - #### 📁 Mocks/
       - ##### AssetCollectorMock.swift
+        A mock class that can be used as a substitute for `AssetCollector` dependency.
+The results are used to provide controlled output for methods and getters, and calls enum - allows checking the fact that those were called, and had specific parameters passed into them.
       - ##### ColorFinderMock.swift
+        The mock stored here is substituting `ColorFinder` and follows the same mock structure with logged calls and configurable call results.
       - ##### FileManagerMock.swift
+        A subclass of the `FileManager` from Foundation, with its methods and properties used in this app overriden to make it into a mock.
+It means they don't actually do anything with real files but simulate the possible outputs of a `FileManager`, which can be controlled through the mock's `results`.
+And the information about calling them is stored as `calls`.
+Also, there is an additional `PathContent` enum, which is used just to make it easier to set the desired results by setting the type of content in `fileExistsAtPath` dictionary.
     - #### 📁 Resources/
       - #### 📁 Assets.xcassets/
       - #### 📁 AssetsInSubdirectories.xcassets/
       - #### 📁 FakeContentFolder/
       - ##### EmptyFile
+        As the name says, it's just an empty file.
+Used to test `AssetCollector` and the app for false positives.
     - #### 📁 Stubs/
       - ##### ColorSet+Stubs.swift
+        This file contains instances of `ColorSet` and of its underlying parts.
+They're separated away from the tests themselves for the sake of readability.
       - ##### ColorSetJSON.swift
+        The `ColorSetJSON` enum in this file serves the purpose of grouping JSON string stubs for a few different color sets.
+They are used to simulate decoding color set objects from JSON data.
       - ##### NamedColorSet+Stubs.swift
+        The stubs for `NamedColorSet` contained here serve the same purpose, to provide the tests with instances of models that the logic can be tested on.
     - ##### ArgumentValidatorTests.swift
+      Unit tests for the `ArgumentValidator`'s validation method.
     - ##### AssetCollectorTests.swift
+      Unit tests for the `AssetCollector` class.
+It does not need to actually collects assets from the file system because the `FileManager` dependency is mocked and just sends the content it pretends to have found.
     - ##### ColorFinderTests.swift
+      Unit tests for the `ColorFinder` class.
+They check if it can find a color from the code with and without the `#` symbol prefix, if it can detect different appearances etc.
     - ##### ColorSetTests.swift
+      Unit tests for the `ColorSet` struct, or to be more specific, its decoding from JSON.
     - ##### ColorTests.swift
+      Unit tests for the `Color` model.
+They basically are just the tests for the conversion logic from color components into a hexadecimal rgb string.
     - ##### HexcodeAppTests.swift
+      Unit tests for the `HexcodeApp` entry point object for the app logic.
+They mainly check the results of the app `run` with different input and call results from dependencies, which are mocked.
     - ##### hexcodeEndToEndTests.swift
+      End-to-end tests for the `hexcode` app.
+Unlike unit tests, these run the actual app executable on the actual files in the file system, using real dependencies, not mocks.
+This helps ensure all the real components integrate correctly with each other and the logic still works as intended.
 ## Installation
 1. Clone the repository to your machine
 2. Assuming the folder name "hexcode" has not changed, run in terminal: